African Democratic Congress

 The African Democratic Congress (ADC) is a political party in Nigeria.
 The first National Chairman of the party was Ralph Nwosu.
 He was the National Chairman until 2025, when he stepped down for former Senate President David Mark during coalition talks.
 The party has one member in the House of Representatives, Leke Abejide, currently representing Yagba East/Yagba West/Mopa Moro Federal Constituency of Kogi State.
 There are no ADC senators in the Nigerian Senate.

 In 2025, former Vice President Atiku Abubakar left the Peoples Democratic Party to join the ADC as part of a coalition to challenge the APC in the 2027 election.

-Peter Obi, former Labour Party presidential candidate, joined the coalition but has not formally registered with the ADC.
+Peter Obi, former Labour Party presidential candidate, formally registered with the ADC in March 7 2026.
+On 3 May 2026, Obi announced his exit from the party, citing a worsening political climate marked by internal crises, legal disputes, and growing hostility within party structures.
+He clarified that his departure was not due to personal grievances against ADC leadership, including Chairman David Mark or Atiku Abubakar.

+Following his exit, Obi and former Kano State governor Rabiu Kwankwaso both joined the Nigeria Democratic Congress (NDC) on Sunday 3 May 2026.

 ADC leaders described the move as an attempt to prevent one-party rule by the All Progressives Congress, and to present a united front in the 2027 presidential elections.
 Analyst Iliyasu Hadi suggested that this realignment would lead to the ADC emerging as Nigeria's main opposition party.

+On May 25, 2026 the ADC conducted its primary election for the 2027 Presidential election, where Atiku Abubakar emerged as the candidate of the party after polling 1,846,370 votes to defeat other aspirants - Rotimi Amaechi, who polled 504,117 votes, and Mohammed Hayatudeen, who polled 177,120 votes.

+For the 2027 general elections, the ADC pegged its Presidential nomination fee at #100 million, governorship at #50 million, Senatorial at #20 million, House of Representatives #10 million, and House of Assembly at #3 million.